decanTyme/os-chatbot-client/README.md

 OS Activity 3: Process Implementation, Client-Side Codebase
 =========================

 Simple implementation of client-server communication for the client-side interface.
-When run in the command line, it accepts two arguments, `address` and `port`.
+When run in the command line,[^1] it accepts two arguments, `address` and `port`.
 When not specified, it will default to `127.0.0.1:6013`.
 Runs indefinitely until the `exit` keyword is received from the server.

 Example console execute: